-Historically, it was played without instruments, with hand-clapping and foot-stamping used as rhythmic accompaniment.
+"Dhaanto", an ancient Somali folk song and dance, was historically played without instruments, with hand-clapping and foot-stamping used as rhythmic accompaniment.

 Nomadic tribes would take their camels into their ranch at night and venture out to compete with each other.

-This folk style was enhanced with instruments by the likes of Shareero band and Khadija Qalanjo, the first artist to begin the modernisation of dhaanto.
+This folk style was enhanced throughout the 20th Century and again by the likes of the Sharero band and Khadija Qalanjo in the 1980s.

 The new sounds bustles with an electrifying synthesis of different musical instruments, and shares rhythms and characteristics with reggae.